 If you are not satisfied with how we are processing your personal data, you can raise a concern with the Information Commissioner.
 You can also find out more about your rights under data protection legislation from the Information Commissioner's Office website available at: www.ico.org.uk.

-If you have any questions you would like to raise about how we process your Personal Data, you can contact our Data Protection Officer by writing to our registered office: Group Data Protection Officer, Rathbone Investment Management Limited, Port of Liverpool Building, Pier Head, Liverpool L3 1NW.
+If you have any questions you would like to raise about how we process your Personal Data, you can contact our Data Protection Team by emailing email@example.com or writing to our registered office: Data Protection Team, Rathbones Investment Management Limited, Port of Liverpool Building, Pier Head, Liverpool L3 1NW.